NZS-USYD/CyberSec/README.md

 Fig. 10: Metricbeat monitoring Web-3

 ### Using the Playbook.
-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+To use the playbook, an Ansible control node is configured in the JumpBoxProvisioner VM.

 SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.